ROCm/rocm-install-on-linux/docs/reference/frequently-asked-questions.rst

    sudo amdgpu-install --help

-**Can a single-version ROCm package be installed alongside a multiversion packages?**
+**Can a single-version ROCm package be installed alongside a multi-version packages?**

-Installing single-version and multiversion ROCm packages together on the same machine is not supported.
+Installing single-version and multi-version ROCm packages together on the same machine is not supported.
 The conflicting package versions can result in unpredictable behavior.
-For more information on multiversion installation and a comparison between single-version and multiversion install, see :doc:`../install/native-install/multi-version-install`.
+For more information on multi-version installation and a comparison between single-version and multi-version install, see :doc:`../install/native-install/multi-version-install`.

 **Which GPUs and AMD Instinct accelerators does ROCm support?**